How to Elope in Tennessee – Locations, Permits, & Tennessee Elopement Packages

 How to Elope in Tennessee

-In Tennessee, only a licensed minister or a member of the legislative system is allowed to officiate the ceremony.
+Tennessee requires ceremonies to be performed by a licensed minister or an authorized member of the legislative system.
 Online ordinations are not recognized.
-However, if you want a friend or family member to be involved in the ceremony, they can participate in certain parts of it, but the official vows must be performed by a recognized officiant.
+While friends or family members can participate in your ceremony in meaningful ways, the legal vows must be conducted by a recognized officiant.

 When is the Best Time to Elope in Tennessee?